forestgrape/coronavirus/index.md

 <p id='movement-of-virions'></p>

 ## Intermezzo Movement of Virions
-Once virions are released from a cell the virions are moved by whatever movements there are and/or be moved due to brownian motion:
+Once virions are released from a cell the virions are moved by whatever movements there are and/or be moved due to Brownian motion:

 * __Carrier Organism__: This is mostly the host where the virus was built but it can be an animal just carrying the virion i.e. a vector.
-    - movements of a body fluid.
+    - movements of body fluids.
 Examples are
         * the blood flow if the virion is in the bloodstream
         * the mucus flow
         * the air breathed in and out and the [particle dynamics in the respiratory tract](#particles) associated.
     - solid movements within the host i.e. the virion is on a moveable body part.
 This can be
         * the movement of a hand
         * the movement of the lungs to breath
     - movement of the host itself and thereby transport the virions.
 The farther, faster and the more possible host at new location the better for the virus to distribute.
-Traditionally the optimal transportation were fare flying animals: birds, bats.
-The inventions of the airplane and the following jetting around the world from city to city, made us humans new optimal hosts.
+The optimal transportation used to be fare flying animals: birds, bats.
+The inventions of the airplane and the following jetting around the world from city to city made us humans new optimal hosts.
 * __Carrier Material__:
     These can be any material e.g. a piece of tissue a virion is attached to.
-These materials are in turn subject to another form movement.
+These materials are in turn subject to another form of movement.
 * __Extern Movement but Not Carrier Organism__:
     - Wind
     - Water